wmxings/Bing_Wallpaper/readme/en-US.md

 # Latest Wallpaper
 ![](https://www.bing.com/th?id=OHR.ButterflyTurtle_EN-US4083359630_UHD.jpg)
 [2025-05-23 Shell yeah!
 A Julia butterfly on the nose of a yellow-spotted river turtle, Amazon Region, Ecuador(© Westend61/Getty Images)](https://www.bing.com/th?id=OHR.ButterflyTurtle_EN-US4083359630_UHD.jpg)
 No need to hurry, because today marks the 25th anniversary of World Turtle Day.
-Turtles and tortoises thrive in a variety of environments and are linked to wisdom and perseverance.
-All tortoises are turtles, but not all turtles are tortoises.
-While turtles are smaller and built for swimming, tortoises are larger, heavier, and adapted for life on land.
-The American Tortoise Rescue (ATR) established World Turtle Day to raise awareness and protection efforts on May 23 each year.
-ATR has helped rehabilitate, rescue, and rehome around 4,000 turtles and tortoises, working to protect them and their disappearing habitats.
+The American Tortoise Rescue (ATR) established World Turtle Day to raise awareness and conservation efforts.
+ATR has helped rehabilitate, rescue, and rehome thousands of turtles and tortoises, working to protect them and their disappearing habitats.

 # Recent 7 Days
 |  |  |  |